gip/yllama.rs/README.md

 # yllama.rs

 The idea was to work on a non-trivial implementation to learn a bit of Rust and get back into coding after years of engineering management.
 Project was timeboxed to a few days.
-Inspired by [llama.cpp](https://github.com/ggerganov/llama.cpp), I set the goal to deliver a Llama 3 8b inference implementation that could run on a modern laptop and could also be deployed to the Internet Computer (ICP).
-Was fun.
+Inspired by [llama.cpp](https://github.com/ggerganov/llama.cpp), the goal was to deliver a Llama 3 8b inference implementation that could run on a modern laptop and could also be deployed to the Internet Computer (ICP).

 ## Goals